ForestOfLight/skyoobguide/docs/advanced.md

 {: .note-title }
 > Note for #5
 >
 > The goal is to be in the process of grabbing your friend’s hand while they start their offering animation.
 This way they are still offering even though you’re already holding their hand.
+However, a simpler way may be to just warp to your friend while they're already offering their hand.

 ---